-The Hanford SMA network consists of five free-field SMA stations (see Figure 2.1; Table 2.3).
-SMAs are located in the 200 East and 200 West Areas, in the 100-K Area adjacent to the K Basins, in the 400 Area near the former Fast Flux Test Facility, and at the south end of the 300 Area.
+The Hanford SMA network consists of five free-field SMA stations (see Figure 2.1; Table 2.3) located in the 200 East, 200 West, 100 K, 400, and 300 Areas.

 The locations of SMA stations were chosen based on two criteria: 1) density of workers and 2) sites of hazardous facilities (Moore and Reidel 1996).
 The 200 East and 200 West Areas contain single-shell and double-shell tanks in which high-level radioactive wastes from past processing of fuel rods are stored.
 In addition, the Canister Storage Facility (holding encapsulated spent fuel rods) and the new Waste Treatment and Immobilization Plant being constructed are both located in the 200 East Area.
-The 100-K Area contains the K Basins, where spent fuel rods from the N Reactor were stored prior to encapsulation.
+The 100 K Area includes the K-West and K-East basins that are being demolished.
+The now inactive Fast Flux Test Facility is located in the 400 Area.